 With this ZTA19-03 amendment, Jefferson County’s zoning ordinance allowed industrial-scale solar energy facilities to process as a principal permitted use (i.e., by right) in the rural, residential growth, general commercial, highway commercial, light industrial, major industrial, residential light industrial-commercial, and industrial commercial zoning districts.

-The following week, on April 21, Commissioner Josh Compton publicly confirmed that he would be resigning from the Commission, effective May 1 2021.
+In the week after the vote, on April 21, Commissioner Josh Compton publicly confirmed that he would be resigning from the Commission, effective May 1 2021.

 Solar Amendment Rejected by Court